malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 ## Feed-forward only network
 - May include some micro scale recurrence (ie: recurrent loops of signalling between nearby layers only), but not in a way that it can take from near the final output layer and feed back into near the input layer prior to producing an action.
-- Almost all feedforward-only networks have "re-action" (a kind of recurrence) in the form of the sense-infer-act-effect cycle, but there is no macro-scale recurrence at a pre-action level.
+- Almost all feedforward-only networks have "re-action" (a kind of recurrence) in the form of the sense-infer-act-effect cycle, but there is no macro-scale state-machine recurrence at a pre-action level.
 - Many of our current state of art deep learning agents, trained through RL, fall into this first Naive category.
 - Recently shown to be very inefficient from learning point of view.
+    * citation: Going in circles is the way forward: the role of recurrence in visual inference. https://www.sciencedirect.com/science/article/pii/S0959438820301768.
+See "Paper Refs - Loopy AI and implications for characterising.."
 - Notice also that RL is orchestrated externally using biologically implausible mechanisms.
 If the RL algorithm was reimplemented via NN as part of the agent, then it would no longer be in this class.
 - All behaviour is reflexive / reactive.
 - It's hard to imagine how such an organism can exhibit any adaptation / learning, but it is likely that nature finds a way.
-- Most jelly fish fit into this class.
+- Plankton and most jelly fish fit into this class.
+- In particular, the simplest forms of animals even have the sensor-adjustor-effector trio rolled up into single cells (see [[Focusing on the Why for Animal Kingdom]] for background).
 - Inferences:
 	- sense --> action: error propagation via environment as generative model